Brodbeck & de Barbuat: In search of Eternity (2012-2016)

-In search of Eternity (2012-2016) is a large body of work made of videos and photographs inspired by an ancient Sioux belief that the spirits of the dead continue to live among Humans, between the Earth and the sky.
+In search of Eternity (2012–2016) is a large body of work made of videos and photographs inspired by an ancient Sioux belief that the spirits of the dead continue to live among Humans, between the Earth and the sky.
 In the project, the camera plays the role of a spirit who would roam among landscapes and people in a time and space different from the one we know.
 Exploring the boundaries between still and moving images.

 The project is divided in three chapters.
-First part (2012-2013) was shot in Paris, France and travels through the last popular parts of the city.
+First part (2012–2013) was shot in Paris, France and travels through the last popular parts of the city.

-In search of Eternity II (2014-2015) takes place in Japan and puts into light a symbolic story reflecting the birth of life on Earth.
+In search of Eternity II (2014–2015) takes place in Japan and puts into light a symbolic story reflecting the birth of life on Earth.
 The audio atmosphere was created in homage to the 1987 film Der Himmel über Berlin by Wim Wenders, and includes a poem by German author Peter Handke.

-The last chapter of the project (2015-2016) takes place in India in the region of Maharashtra.
+The last chapter of the project (2015–2016) takes place in India in the region of Maharashtra.
 The project puts into light a symbolic story of the quest for self-knowledge and the representation of the mind.
 The sound of the installation includes the voice of a man reading an excerpt of the 1919 Bildungsroman Demian by German author Hermann Hesse.
 Evoking the link between Man and nature and the quest for self-knowledge, the voice is accompanied by a musical theme recalling the 1972 movie by Werner Herzog : Aguirre, the wrath of God.

 Silent world (2008-2013)

 Shot from 2008 to 2013, this series of large-scale photographs finds its origins in the early years of Photography, when Boulevard du temple, Louis Daguerre's 1838 photograph showed an apparently empty street where just a shoe-shine was visible.

-The length of exposure, several hours long, questions the identity of the images by showing a world in which time and space would have been altered and can't be recognized.
+The length of exposure, several hours long, questions the identity of the images by showing a world in which time and space would have been altered and cannot be recognized.